robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

    `Built-in variables`_ like `${TEMPDIR}` and `${TEST_NAME}`
    have the highest priority of all variables.
-They cannot be overridden using Variable table or from command line, but even they can be reset during the test execution.
+They cannot be overridden using Variable section or from command line, but even they can be reset during the test execution.
 An exception to this rule are `number variables`_, which are resolved dynamically if no variable is found otherwise.
 They can thus be overridden, but that is generally a bad idea.
 Additionally `${CURDIR}`